 The Secure Rural Schools Resource Advisory Committee Charter allows committees the flexibility to meet virtually.
 All committees are encouraged to utilize this flexibility during the COVID-19 pandemic.
 Notices of virtual meetings will be published in the Federal Register at least 15 days in advance.

 2021 payments were distributed to states in April 2022 - news release

 Secure Rural Schools projects must be initiated by Sept.
 30, 2025, and project funds must be obligated by Sept.
 30, 2026.
 Any funds, including funds from previous years, can be used.

 Congress reauthorized Secure Rural Schools payments for fiscal years 2021-2023.

-Contact Juana Rosas to find a local Resource Advisory Committee coordinator or for general questions about Forest Service Secure rural Schools Program.
+Contact Brianna Gallegos to find a local Resource Advisory Committee coordinator or for general questions about Forest Service Secure Rural Schools Program.
 Please allow at least two business days for a response.